-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Croatia have risen to the height of public estimation over the last two weeks, converting their star power into excellent performances in a way most of the traditional big guns haven't.

-With Luka Modric and Ivan Rakitic playing imperious football in the centre they'll likely control proceedings against Denmark, who have a star of their own in the form of Christian Eriksen, but little enterprise outside of him.
+With Luka Modric and Ivan Rakitic playing imperious football in the centre, they'll likely control proceedings against Denmark, who have a star of their own in the form of Christian Eriksen but little enterprise otherwise.

 It's crucial Modric and Rakitic bring their wingers—Ivan Perisic and Ante Rebic—into play early and often.
 Denmark right-back Henrik Dalsgaard has had an excellent tournament but won't be able to use his physicality to bully Perisic, while Jens Stryger Larsen hasn't fared so well and might have trouble with Rebic.